Equal Access: Universal Design of an Academic Department

 Consider diversity issues as you plan and evaluate your facilities and programs.

-- Are people with disabilities, racial and ethnic minorities, men and women, young and old students, and other groups represented on your staff, faculty, and student body?
+• Are people with disabilities, racial and ethnic minorities, students with diverse gender identities and sexual orientations, young and old students, and other groups represented on your staff, faculty, and student body?

-- Are people with disabilities, racial and ethnic minorities, men and women, young and old students, and other groups included in departmental planning and review processes and advisory committees?
+• Are people with disabilities, racial and ethnic minorities, students with diverse gender identities and sexual orientations, young and old students, and other groups included in departmental planning and review processes and advisory committees?

-- Do policies and procedures require that accessibility be considered in the procurement process for software and other information technology?
-(See, for example, the Section 508 Standards for Electronic and Information Technology3).
+• Do policies and procedures require that accessibility be considered in the procurement process for software and other information technology?
+(See, for example, the Section 508 Standards for Electronic and Information Technology or the W3C’s Web Content Accessibility Standards [WCAG]).

-- Do policies and procedures require that accessibility be considered when departmental software is created?
+• Do policies and procedures require that accessibility be considered when departmental websites or software are created?

-- Do you have a procedure to ensure a timely response to requests for disability-related accommodations?
-Is this content included in faculty and staff orientations and periodically in other meetings?
+• Do you have a procedure to ensure a timely response to requests for disability-related accommodations?
+Is this content included on the departmental website and is it in faculty and staff orientations and periodically in other meetings?

 Facility and Environment